13 Best Expense Tracker Apps That Are Absolutely Free and Effective

-You can get a forecast of your spending and savings for the next month, 3 months, 6 months, or year.
-This preview is based on your spending habits, and can serve as a helpful reminder to save more if it doesn’t look like you’ll be hitting your saving goals within the near future.
+You can get a forecast for your spending and savings for the next month, 3 months, 6 months, or year.
+This preview is based on your spending habits and can serve as a helpful reminder to save more if it doesn’t look like you’ll be hitting your saving goals within the near future.

 The Bad: The user interface — the numbers look a little too cluttered, but otherwise Buxfer is great!